How To Determine If A Deck Can

 However, above-ground hot tubs are much easier to install, as you simply place these hot tubs atop your deck.
 Of course, you will need to consider the capacity of your deck before placing these kinds of hot tubs on your decking.

-Click below to check out the cost of in-ground hot tubs:
+Click below to check out pricing of in-ground hot tubs:

 Installation Requirements for Hot Tub Deck Installation